 This is the second course in a series.
 The course continues to provide opportunities to develop and improve personal fitness and exercise programs consistent with a healthy lifestyle.
 The course is taught in the fitness center and utilizes treadmills, elliptical machines, stair machines, recumbent bikes and a series of resistance exercise stations and stationary exercise bikes.
-Both graded sections and pass/fail sections are offered for this course.
-Class meets 1 lecture hour per week.
 Prerequisites: PEMW 135 with a D or better.
 Must take PEMW 134 Fitness Center Orientation, if PEMW 135 was taken more than a year ago.
 [T]